prax-1/LDR_with_MyDAQ/README.md

 ## <ins> Project Components </ins>

 - NI-MyDAQ: Data acquisition device used to interface between the physical setup and the computer.
+[Find Manual Here](/Documentation/373060g.pdf)
 - LDR (Light Dependent Resistor): Sensing element that varies resistance based on incident light intensity.
 - Breadboard: Used for prototyping and creating the voltage divider circuit.
 - Resistors: Used in the voltage divider circuit to create a reference voltage.